thingsboard/thingsboard.github.io/docs/user-guide/integrations/opc-ua.md

 ## Overview

-OPC UA Integration allows to stream data from the OPC UA server to ThingsBoard and converts the device payloads to the ThingsBoard format.
+OPC UA Integration allows you to stream data from the OPC UA server to ThingsBoard and converts the device payloads to the ThingsBoard format.

 ![image](/images/user-guide/integrations/opc-ua-integration.svg)